tasmota/docs/docs/Teleinfo.md

 ### Default data

-If configuration is left by default (and if you have configured MQTT of course) you will receive a frame each time telemtry happens (menu configuration / configure logging / telemetry period ) which is by default every 5 minutes.
+If configuration is left by default (and if you have configured MQTT of course) you will receive a frame each time telemtry happens (menu **configuration -> configure logging -> telemetry period**) which is by default every 5 minutes.

 You can check on console, the frame received is sent every 5 minutes under `SENSOR` topic as a JSON string.
-This frame as all default tasmota fields and also a object ENERGY related to tamota Energy module.
+This frame as all default tasmota fields and also a object ENERGY related to tasmota Energy module.

 ```
 17:28:45.907 MQT: emoncms/ch2i/factory/denky_D6C0C0/tele/SENSOR = {"Time":"2021-10-26T17:28:45","ENERGY":{"TotalStartTime":"2021-10-25T15:22:04","Total":9098.245,"Yesterday":6822.685,"Today":2275.560,"Period": 9,"Power":170,"Current":1.000,"Load":6},"TIC":{"ADCO":"021528603314","OPTARIF":"HC..","ISOUSC":15,"HCHC":920750,"HCHP":2275560,"PTEC":"HP..","IINST":1,"IMAX":2,"PAPP":170,"HHPHC":"A","MOTDETAT":0},"ESP32":{"Temperature":36.1},"TempUnit":"C"}